 - Rehabilitative and Habilitative Services and Devices

 These services help you recover if you are injured, have a disability, or have a chronic condition.
-At least 30 physical therapy, occupational therapy, or chiropractic visits.
-At least 30 speech therapy, cardiac, or pulmonary rehab visits.
+Services may include physical therapy, occupational therapy, or speech therapy.

 The 10 essential health benefits do not guarantee that your health insurance policy will cover any service within the 10 categories.
-Even within our “Lavish List” you may notice that only 1 prescription from every categorized medication must be covered.
+Even within our list you may notice that only one prescription from every categorized medication must be covered.

-What does that mean?
-Well, let’s look at an example using prescription drug coverage.
-Say you are prescribed a generic blood pressure medicine called “bumentanide,” but your health insurance only covers “spirolactone”, despite the diuretic differences.
-This means that if you want your coverage to apply to this medication, you would need your doctor to switch your prescription.
+For example, you could be prescribed a generic blood pressure medicine called “bumetanide,” but your health insurance only covers “spironolactone,” despite the diuretic differences.
+This means that if you want your coverage to apply to the former medication, you would need your doctor to switch your prescription.
 However, if you find one formula serves your health better than what is covered under your health insurance policy, the entire cost of the prescription would be out-of-pocket.

-The 10 essential health benefits were designed to make sure individual and small group health insurance plans offered you at least these services.
-Although they may not fulfill all of your needs, they are a sturdy base to make certain that insured adults and dependents are given the opportunity to receive much needed medical care.
+The 10 essential health benefits were designed to make sure individual and small-group health insurance plans offer you these services.
+Although they may not fulfill all your needs, they are a sturdy base to make certain that insured adults and dependents are given the opportunity to receive much needed medical care.